 • Social Security Card

-• Paycheck stubs for the past two months
+• Paycheck stubs for the past two pay periods

 • Government assistance award letters: Food Stamp/Snap benefits, Social Security and/or Disability benefits